 '''

 VirtualBox.exe -extract

 and then do as follows:

 VirtualBox.exe -msiparams ALLUSERS=2

 or

 msiexec /i VirtualBox-<version>-MultiArch<x86|amd64>.msi ALLUSERS=2

 '''

-To not install certain features of VirtualBox there is an ADDLOCAL parameter that can be specified additionally to explicitly name the features to be installed.
+If you do not want to install all features of VirtualBox, you can set the optional ADDLOCAL parameter to explicitly name the features to be installed.
 The following features are available:

 VBoxApplication Main binaries of VirtualBox.